 Along with having a resume of race achievements a mile long (or 100 miles long), Ellie has mastered the art of pushing her body to the limit time and time again.
 She told us her greatest goal is to still be running when she’s 80 years old.

-So what separates Salomon athlete Ellie Greenwood from the rest of the pack?
+So what separates trail runner Ellie Greenwood from the rest of the pack?
 What recovery tricks does she have up her compression sleeves?
 We asked her to share her tips.
 After all, you know what they say: to be the best, you’ve got to recover with the best.

 MEC: What’s the first thing you do after a race?